Tropical Islands Resort is a tropical theme park located in the former Brand-Briesen Airfield in Brandenburg, Germany.

-We grabbed a map, stuffed our bags in the lockers and got changed.
-There is a luggage area available at the front desk that can store your luggage until the room is ready at 4 pm, or simply place everything in your locker if you have packed light.
+After getting ourselves a map, we proceeded to put our bags in the lockers and change into something a little more tropical.
+Luggage storage is available at the front desk for guest arriving before room check-in at 4 pm, also you can simply place everything in your locker if you have packed light.
 The locker room has a dozen changing rooms, including a couple of family sized rooms.
-Our Full-size American Tourister Luggage would have fit, were it not for the wheels, so use that as a gauge.
+Our Full-size American Tourister Luggage would have fit, were it not for the wheels, you can use that as a gauge.

 A stroller is useful for the little ones but even Baby Girl insisted on walking most of the time, there was just too much to see to be contained in the stroller.
 A few hours were planned in the room for baby nap time, but I did see lots of babies sleeping on the beach, or in their strollers so don’t be afraid to bring it if you feel it’s required.

 The Tropical Sea